 I know it can be difficult to seek support from a therapist.
 It takes courage to be open with another person.
 My primary goal is to help you feel accepted and safe with me.

 I have experienced my personal share of struggles, grief, and emotional wounding.
 I have also experienced deep healing.
 I am passionate about helping others find their own healing and growth, and to help them learn how to connect more authentically to themselves and to others.

 Therapy can help you overcome hardships, break free from negative patterns, and heal on a deep level.
 It can help you reconnect with your true Self - the Self that wants to re-emerge so that you can live the life you love and be free from the inner blocks that have held you back.

 I am passionate about working with adults who are ready for real growth and lasting change for their mind, body, and soul!

-My specialties include: relationship problems, trauma, grief, body-image struggles, anxiety, and depression.
+My specialties include: trauma, grief, self-esteem and body-image struggles, life stress, anxiety, and depression.
 I want you to know it's never too late to heal and grow.
-Through deep self-exploration that incorporates evidence-based treatment approaches, you can become empowered, confident, joyful, and connected with your true Self.
+Through deep self-exploration that incorporates evidence-based treatment approaches, you can become empowered, confident, joyful, and connected with your authentic Self.
 If you resonate with anything on my website, I encourage you to reach out to see if we feel like a good fit!

 Areas of focus: